-8. Encrypt Search Index Files
+Encrypt Search Index Files with a Tenant Secret

-Sometimes you need to search for personally identifiable information (PII) or data that's encrypted in the database.
-When you search your org, the results are stored in search index files.
+In orgs that don't yet use the updated search index framework, use a tenant secret in the search index encryption process.
+Sometimes you must search for personally identifiable information (PII) or for data that's encrypted in the database.
+When you search your org, the results are stored in search index files in plaintext - a potential vulnerability.
 You can encrypt these search index files with Shield Platform Encryption, adding another layer of security to your data.